-For one day suspensions the Head of House, Director of Personal Development, Behaviour and Welfare or the KS3 Behaviour Coordinator will speak to the student on their return to the Academy.
-For suspensions which are longer than one day, or if a suspension is one of a number of suspensions that a student has had, the student will be re-admitted by their Head of House and the Director of Personal Development, Behaviour and Welfare.
+For one day suspensions the Head of Year, Assistant Principal (Inclusion) or Director of Personal Development, Behaviour and Welfare will speak to the student on their return to the Academy.
+For suspensions which are longer than one day, or if a suspension is one of a number of suspensions that a student has had, the student will be re-admitted by their Head of Year and the Assistant Principal (Inclusion) or Director of Personal Development, Behaviour and Welfare.
 The student will be reminded of the standard of behaviour expected.
-At this stage, the Head of House may discuss the incident and any arising issues with the parent/carer.
+At this stage, the Head of Year may discuss the incident and any arising issues with the parent/carer.
 All discussions with parents/carers will be recorded on Arbor.

 If a student has a further suspension, the same process is followed as for first suspension.
-However, if there are repeated suspensions, the Head of House will involve parents/carers and external agencies as required.
+However, if there are repeated suspensions, the Head of Year will involve parents/carers and external agencies as required.

 Where a student is causing concern and may have had a number of suspensions, a Behaviour Plan and/or Risk Assessment will be completed.
-If this pattern of behaviour continues, there will be a meeting involving parents/carers with the Vice Principal and Director of Personal Development, Behaviour and Welfare to discuss next steps.
+If this pattern of behaviour continues, there will be a meeting involving parents/carers with the Vice Principal and Assistant Principal (Inclusion) to discuss next steps.